AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ---
-title: Application Server for GraphQL APIs
+title: GraphQL Application Server
-description: Follow these instructions for enabling the Application Server for GraphQL APIs in your Adobe Commerce deployment.
+description: Follow these instructions for enabling the GraphQL Application Server in your Adobe Commerce deployment.
 exl-id: 9b223d92-0040-4196-893b-2cf52245ec33
 ---

-# Application Server for GraphQL APIs
+# GraphQL Application Server

-The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
-The Application Server, which is built on the Swoole extension, operates as a process with worker threads that handle request processing.
-By preserving a bootstrapped application state among GraphQL API requests, Application Server enhances request handling and overall product performance.
+The Commerce GraphQL Application Server enables Adobe Commerce to maintain state among Commerce GraphQL API requests.
+GraphQL Application Server, which is built on the Swoole extension, operates as a process with worker threads that handle request processing.
+By preserving a bootstrapped application state among GraphQL API requests, GraphQL Application Server enhances request handling and overall product performance.
 API requests become significantly more efficient.

-Application Server is available for Adobe Commerce only.
+GraphQL Application Server is available for Adobe Commerce only.
 It is not available for Magento Open Source.
-You must [submit an Adobe Commerce Support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) ticket to enable Application Server on Pro projects.
+You must [submit an Adobe Commerce Support](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide) ticket to enable GraphQL Application Server on Pro projects.

 >[!NOTE]
 >
->Application Server is currently not compatible with [[!DNL Amazon Simple Storage Service (AWS S3)]](https://aws.amazon.com/s3/).
-Adobe Commerce on cloud infrastructure customers currently using [!DNL AWS S3] for [remote storage](../configuration/remote-storage/cloud-support.md) cannot use the Application Server until Adobe releases a hotfix later in 2024.
+>GraphQL Application Server is currently not compatible with [[!DNL Amazon Simple Storage Service (AWS S3)]](https://aws.amazon.com/s3/).
+Adobe Commerce on cloud infrastructure customers currently using [!DNL AWS S3] for [remote storage](../configuration/remote-storage/cloud-support.md) cannot use GraphQL Application Server until Adobe releases a hotfix later in 2024.

-## Application Server architectural overview
+## Architecture

-Application Server maintains state between Commerce GraphQL API requests and eliminates the need for bootstrapping.
+GraphQL Application Server maintains state between Commerce GraphQL API requests and eliminates the need for bootstrapping.
 By sharing application state across processes, GraphQL requests become significantly more efficient, decreasing response times by up to 30%.

 The share-nothing PHP execution model provides a challenge from the perspective of latency because each request requires the bootstrapping of the framework.
 This bootstrapping process includes time-consuming tasks such as reading configuration, setting up the bootstrap process, and creating service class objects.

 Transitioning request handling logic to an application-level event loop appears to address the challenge of streamlining request processing at an enterprise level.
 This approach eliminates the need for bootstrapping during the request execution lifecycle.

-## Advantages of using Application Server
+## Advantages

-Application Server allows Adobe Commerce to sustain state between consecutive Commerce GraphQL API requests.
+GraphQL Application Server allows Adobe Commerce to sustain state between consecutive Commerce GraphQL API requests.
 Sharing application state across requests enhances API request efficiency by minimizing processing overhead and optimizing request handling.
 As a result, GraphQL request response time can be reduced up to 30%.

 ## System requirements

-Running Application Server requires the following:
+Running GraphQL Application Server requires the following:

 * PHP 8.2 or higher
 * Swoole PHP extension v5+ installed
 * Adequate RAM and CPU based on the expected load

-## Enable Application Server
+## Enable and deploy on cloud infrastructure

-The `ApplicationServer` module (`Magento/ApplicationServer/`) enables Application Server for GraphQL APIs.
-Application Server is supported on on-premises and Cloud deployments.
+The `ApplicationServer` module (`Magento/ApplicationServer/`) enables GraphQL Application Server.

-## Enable Application Server on Cloud Pro
+### Enable Pro projects

-Complete the following tasks before deploying Application Server on Cloud Pro:
+Complete the following steps before deploying GraphQL Application Server on Pro projects:

-1. Deploy Adobe Commerce on Commerce Cloud using Cloud Template from [2.4.7-appserver branch](https://github.com/magento/magento-cloud/tree/2.4.7-appserver).
+1. Deploy Adobe Commerce on cloud infrastructure using the cloud template from the [2.4.7-appserver branch](https://github.com/magento/magento-cloud/tree/2.4.7-appserver).
-1. Ensure that all your Commerce customizations and extensions are [compatible](https://developer.adobe.com/commerce/php/development/components/app-server/) with Application Server.
+1. Ensure that all your Commerce customizations and extensions are [compatible](https://developer.adobe.com/commerce/php/development/components/app-server/) with GraphQL Application Server.
 1. Clone your Commerce Cloud project.
 1. Adjust settings in the 'application-server/nginx.conf.sample' file if necessary.
 1. Comment out the active 'web' section in `project_root/.magento.app.yaml` file entirely.
-1. Uncomment the following 'web' section configuration in the `project_root/.magento.app.yaml` file that includes the Application Server start command.
+1. Uncomment the following 'web' section configuration in the `project_root/.magento.app.yaml` file that includes the GraphQL Application Server `start` command.

    ```yaml
    web: